 - health care experience involving a wide variety of disease states and involving all organ systems is preferred

-Some examples of experience not acceptable toward 500 hours of direct hands on experience requirement : PA or physician observer or shadow (in lieu of other direct hands on health care experience), non-clinical research assistant positions, student clinical experience (student nurse, student EMT, student athletic trainer, or other health care student), student "intern" experiences, candy striper or junior volunteer positions, CPR or ACLS instructor, wellness coach, wilderness medicine instructor, patient transporter, pharmaceutical representative, pharmacy technician, dental assistant, laboratory technician, ski patroller, life guard, aerobics instructor, unit clerk, insurance clerk, medical secretary or other clerical positions, patient greeter, patient sitter, medical scribe positions.
+Some examples of experience not acceptable toward 500 hours of direct hands on experience requirement : PA or physician observer or shadow (in lieu of other direct hands on health care experience), home health care aides, Assisted living nursing aide, patient transporter, non-clinical research assistant positions, student clinical experience (student nurse, student EMT, student athletic trainer, or other health care student), student "intern" experiences, candy striper or junior volunteer positions, CPR or ACLS instructor, wellness coach, wilderness medicine instructor, patient transporter, pharmaceutical representative, pharmacy technician, laboratory technician, , ski patroller, life guard, aerobics instructor, unit clerk, insurance clerk, medical secretary or other clerical positions, patient greeter, patient sitter, medical scribe positions.

 - Questions regarding direct hands on experience may be answered in the FAQs section of the WSU PAS website.
 If your question has not been answered on this site, please direct your question to: PAadmit@wayne.edu